Category of Astronomical Heritage: tangible immovable

 John Brashear of Pittsburgh, Pennsylvania (optics) and

-Warner & Swasey of Cleveland, Ohio (mounting and dome), 1901-1905, (CSTM 1974.0488)
+Warner & Swasey of Cleveland, Ohio (mounting and dome), 1901-1905, (CSTM refractor 1974.0488)

-Filar micrometer, made by Warner & Swasey (CSTM 1970.0212).
+Filar micrometer, made by Brashear of Pittsburgh (CSTM 1970.0212).

-Measuring engines for stellar spectra, made by Otto Toepfer of Potsdam (CSTM 1970.0214, CSTM 1970.0221) and by Carl Zeiss of Jena (CSTM 1970.0222).
+- Measuring instruments for stellar spectra, made by Otto Toepfer of Potsdam (CSTM 1970.0214, CSTM 1970.0221) and by Carl Zeiss of Jena (CSTM 1970.0222).

 used first in 1905 for the total solar eclipse expedition to Labrador (CSTM 1974.0754).